 The immediate benefit is what affects them as soon as they take action.

-In this case, as soon as they opt into your Instant Audit, the immediate benefit they will get is the information about their audiences, which they can use to improve their targeting.
+In this case, as soon as they opt into your Agency Messenger Funnel, the immediate benefit they will get is the information about their audiences, which they can use to improve their targeting.

 The deeper benefit is their ultimate goal, which in this case is to get more customers.